-Cloud architecture is comprised of the components and sub-components found in a cloud.
-While that’s a very common description, there is more than just the technology in the cloud architecture.
-NIST SP 500-292 focuses on the entities—the cloud consumer, the provider, the auditor, and so on.
+Cloud architecture is composed of the components and sub-components found in a cloud.
+While that’s a very general description, there is more than just technology in cloud architecture.
+National Institute of Standards and Technology Special Publication 500-929 (NIST SP 500-292) focuses on the entities involved – the cloud consumer, the provider, the auditor, and so on.
 You really cannot get to the technology without them.

-Cloud architecture can be broken down into a four-level taxonomy: role, activity, component and sub-component.
-When discussing cloud architecture, it is necessary to be able to state who does what, how, and with what tools.
+Cloud architecture can be broken down into a four-level taxonomy: role, activity, component, and sub-component.
+When discussing cloud architecture, it is necessary to state who does what, how, and with what tools.

-A well-architected framework will take, well, a lot of work.
+A well-architected framework takes a lot of work.
 There is much to consider when going through this process.
-At the beginning, there are many questions to answer, such as:
+At the beginning, there are many questions to answer, such as the following:

-- What are your business priorities for your customers, both internal and external?
+- What are your internal and external customers’ business priorities?